-map shows the relative positions of the Theatre, the Villa of the Papyri and the large building referred to as the 'Basilica' by its eighteenth century excavators with respect to each other and to the open excavation site (coloured orange).
+map shows the relative positions of the Theatre, the Villa of the Papyri, the Northwest Insula and the large building referred to as the 'Basilica' by its eighteenth century excavators with respect to each other and to the open excavation site (coloured orange).
 The

 detail and extent of the discoveries in the explored area is largely